Uberi/University-Notes/PHIL145/PHIL145.md

 **Contingent truths** are truths that happen to be true but could have been false if history went a different way.
 For example, "Waterloo has two universities" could have been false if history unfolded such that one of the universities did not start.
 Another might be "The Eiffel Tower is in France".

 **Necessary truths** are truths that are true no matter which way history goes, or how the world developed.
-For example, "A bachelor is an unmarried man"
+For example, "All bachelors are unmarried"

-Similarly, **contingent falsehoods** (Waterloo has three universities) and **necessary falsehoods** (a bachelor is a married man) exist.
+Similarly, **contingent falsehoods** (Waterloo has three universities) and **necessary falsehoods** (All bachelors are married) exist.

 Necessary truths/falsehoods could be that way because of the **form**, or the **content**:

-"A bachelor is an unmarried man" is a necessary truth because of the meaning of the word "bachelor", which is part of the content of the sentence.
+"All bachelors are unmarried" is a necessary truth because of the meaning of the word "bachelor", which is part of the content of the sentence.

 "If it is raining, then it is raining" is a necessary truth because of the form of the argument itself, and does not require us to know what rain is.